senpai-so/bedrock/README.md

 # bedrock

-*This is alpha software*
+_This is alpha software_

 🗿 🌔 Bedrock helps you launch NFT's on Terra blockchain.
+Right now, it's tailored to the Loonies launch.

 Our main features are:

-* *Create/Mint* NFT's
+- _Create/Mint_ NFT's
-* Pay using Fiat (or Luna/UST)
+- Pay using Fiat (or Luna/UST)
-* *Create auctions* for secondary markets for NFT's
+- _Create auctions_ for secondary markets for NFT's

 Bedrock is meant to be a single repo with three components: a front-end, set of COSMWASM contracts deployable on Terra, and a payments integration.